Decay spectroscopy of $^{50}$Sc and $^{50m}$Sc to $^{50}$Ti: Data analysis and results

 Table \ref{table:BetaBR_LogFT} lists the log({\it ft}) values obtained using the log({\it ft}) calculator of Ref. \cite{logft_nndc} for the decay of the $5^+$ ground state and $2^+$ isomeric state in $^{50}$Sc.
-The $\beta$-branching ratios determined in the current work are used as inputs to the calculation in addition to excitation energies of states populated in $^{50}$Ti, the half-lives of the $5^+$ ground state and $2^+$ isomeric state in $^{50}$Sc and the $\beta$-decay {\it Q} value of 6.890(16)\,MeV \cite{Elekes2011}.
+The $\beta$-branching ratios determined in the current work are used as inputs to the calculation in addition to excitation energies of states populated in $^{50}$Ti, the half-lives of the $5^+$ ground state and $2^+$ isomeric state in $^{50}$Sc and the $\beta$-decay {\it Q} value of 6.884(15)\,MeV \cite{ame2016}.
 The log({\it ft}) values from this work are plotted in Figure \ref{fig:LogFT} in comparison to the range of typical values for $\beta^{-,+}$ and $EC$ decaying nuclei compiled by Singh {\it et al.} \cite{Singh1998}.

-A good agreement is found for log({\it ft}) values obtained in the current work compared to those included in the 2011 nuclear data evaluation by Elekes {\it et al.} \cite{Elekes2011} and support the assigned spin and parities given in column 4 of Table \ref{table:BetaBR_LogFT}.
-As is evident in Figure \ref{fig:LogFT}, $^{50}$Sc $5^+$ ground state $\beta$ decay to known $4^+, 5^+$ and $6^+$ levels proceeds with an experimental weighted-mean {\it log(ft)} of $\approx$7, consistent with a dominance of {\it L=0} allowed Fermi and Gamow-Teller $\beta$ transitions.
+A good agreement is found for log({\it ft}) values obtained in the current work compared to those included in the 2019 nuclear data evaluation by Chen and Singh \cite{Chen2019} and support the assigned spin and parities given in column 4 of Table \ref{table:BetaBR_LogFT}.
+As is evident in Figure \ref{fig:LogFT}, $^{50}$Sc $5^+$ ground state $\beta$ decay to known $4^+, 5^+$ and $6^+$ levels proceeds with an experimental weighted-mean log($ft$) of around 6.3, consistent with a dominance of {\it L=0} allowed Fermi and Gamow-Teller $\beta$ transitions.
 The $^{50m}$Sc $2^+$ isomeric state $\beta$ decay to known $2^+$ and $3^+$ levels also have log($ft$) values consistent with allowed $\Delta J=0,1$ transitions.

+Gamow-Teller transition strengths have been calculated for $\Delta J=0,1$ $\beta$ transitions from the $^{50}$Sc ground state and $^{50m}$Sc isomeric state to levels in $^{50}$Ti.
+The values are shown in Table \ref{table:BetaBR_LogFT}.
+The results compare favourably with those originally reported by Alburger et al. for the 2675, 3199, 4147, 4881, 5380, 5440 and 5807\, keV levels (Table 3 in Ref. \cite{Alburger1984}).
+The average superallowed $\addbar{\mathcal{F}t}$ value adopted in Table \ref{table:BetaBR_LogFT} is that reported by Hardy and Towner in their most recent review \cite{Hardy2020}.
+In the current work, the $B(GT)$ transition strength to levels in $^{50}$Ti is increased by more than a factor of 2 compared with Ref. \cite{Alburger1984}, mainly due to the 6123, 6156, 6237 and 6625\,keV levels where no $\beta$-feeding intensities were previously available.